runicscribe/worldbuilding-docs/dae-machina/culture/races/dragons.md

 Like spined dragons, they have three or more pairs of horns framing their head, but their horns are straight, flat, and broad.
 Tundra dragons have paired spines running the length of their body, which become in a pair of horizontal, webbed fins at the end of their tail.

 Tundra dragons are white, blue, or grey in color.
 They frequent arctic and tundra regions, as well as remote, rocky islands.
-They hunt a variety of aquatic animals.

-Hunts elk, reindeer and occasionally aquatic mammals.
+They hunt elk, reindeer and occasionally aquatic mammals.